varunsridharan/action-repository-meta/README.md

 <p align="center"><img src="https://cdn.svarun.dev/gh/actions-small.png" width="150px"/></p>

 # Repository Meta - ***Github Action***
-Github Action Provides With Various Repository Metadata
+Github Action exposes useful metadata as environment variable which can be called / used in a workflow

 ## 📥 ENV Variable
 Below listed variables are set by this action when used